qtts-knezevic/DECaNT/README.md

 Dependency
 -------------
 This project is intented to run on linux or linux-like operating systems.
 The following external libraries are required:
-   - Python 3 (and six modules)
+   - Python 3
    - Armadillo
    - BulletPhysics
 ### Python 3
 Python 3 is often pre-installed on linux systems.
 If Python 3 is not present, install it with:
    $ sudo apt install python3

-The following python modules must then be installed:
+The following python modules must then be installed, if not already:
    $ pip3 install numpy
    $ pip3 install scipy
    $ pip3 install matplotlib